Integrating Network and Attack Graphs for Service-Centric Impact Analysis

-Using the combined graph, we calculate the probabilities of each attack vector $EN$ present in the attack graph at the network level.
+Using the combined graph, we calculate the probabilities of each vulnerability $EN$ present in the attack graph at the network level.
 That is, for each attack step $Si{\rightarrow}Sj$, the corresponding network-level probability ($p_N$) of reaching the target attack state from the source attack state via any non-intersecting path through the network is calculated using the Simple Contagion Algorithm presented in \cite{kuikka2022efficiency}.
-The combined probability of a successful exploitation of an attack vector between two states is then calculated as the product of the probability that the attack step passes the underlying network and the probability of the vulnerability being exploited:
+The combined probability of a successful exploitation of a vulnerability between two states is then calculated as the product of the probability that the attack step passes the underlying network and the probability of the vulnerability being exploited:

 Here, $p_N$ and $p_E$ are the probability of an attack from state $i$ to state $j$ passing through the network and the exploitability of the vulnerability connecting the states (as depicted in the attack graph), respectively.
 Since the attack states are connected to the network nodes with links of weight 1.0, regardless of the network link weights $w_n$, the network-level probability of a connection between the states is equal to the probability of a connection between their corresponding nodes.
 That is: